The name of this league shall be “The Friends Schools League.”

 c) No varsity games in the above sports will be allowed to begin with only one official present.

 d) One official shall be used in varsity wrestling matches and at least one official in varsity track meets and cross-country meets.

-e) Roving officials shall be used in tennis during semifinal and final matches and during the Individual Tournament.
+e) Roving officials shall be used in tennis during semifinal and final matches.